aws-iot-builder-tools/aws-greengrass-provisioner/docs/QueryGroupCommandLine.md

 Long form: `--watch-logs`

 This is a flag to indicate that the group's logs from CloudWatch should "tailed" like `tail -F` in Linux.

+## Diagnose

+Long form: `--diagnose`

+This is a flag to indicate that the group's logs from CloudWatch should be checked for common issues.